 May that thought bring you comfort.

 The loss of a sibling hits especially close to home.
-The right words may help buffer that loss a little.
+The right words of condolence for the loss of a brother or sister may help comfort and buffer that loss a little.

 - Losing a sister/brother is like losing a piece of yourself, but there will come a time when your grief will lessen and you'll be able to focus on happier memories.
 Until then, know that I'm here for you.